 Cultivating a Hacker Ethic: Digital Citizenship at Innisfil Public Library

 Special thanks to Debra Mann, Reference Librarian at Innisfil Public Library (Ontario), for taking the time to share this story with us in response to our article on Digital Citizenship.
-Have something you'd like to share?
-We'd love to highlight your story too!

 At Innisfil Public Library, our vision is to spark ideas to ignite a creative and dynamic community.
 A central pillar of our current strategic plan is to "Cultivate a Hacker Ethic" through integrating technology into our services and spaces, and building technological confidence.
 As a result, the concept of responsible digital citizenship weaves quite naturally into many of our programs and services, even if it is not explicitly stated.